 3. What is the use of a number system in computers?

-The use of a number system in computers is to represent, store, and process data in a way that electronic circuits and processors can understand.
-Binary, hexadecimal, and other systems are essential for carrying out calculations, managing memory, and interacting with software applications.
-They are fundamental for everything from basic arithmetic to complex algorithms in modern computing.
+The use of a number system by computers is to communicate, store, and compute information so that electronic circuits and processors can interpret.
+Hexadecimal, binary, and other systems are extremely significant to perform calculations, storage in memory, and communication with software programs.
+They are basic to basic mathematics to complex algorithms in contemporary computing.